cnoe-io/openapi-mcp-codegen/README.md

   E -.-> D
 ```

-The generated architecture includes an MCP server in STDIO mode and a couple of additional helper MCP tools `unix_timestamps_mcp` and `get_current_time`.
+The generated architecture includes an MCP server in STDIO mode and two built-in utility tools: get_current_time and iso8601_to_unix.

 ## Example: Petstore A2A LangGraph agent + MCP Server